UNCLASSIFIED (U)

 (4) (U) Armed Forces Dependents: Dependents of an applicant member of any branch of the U.S. Armed Forces temporarily assigned for duty in the United States.

-(5) (U) Dependents of Crewmen: Applicant dependents of category “D” visa crewmen who are coming to the United States solely to accompany the principal applicant.
+(5) (U) Dependents of Crewmembers: Applicant dependents of category “D” visa crewmembers who are coming to the United States solely to accompany the principal applicant.

-(6) (U) Short Course of Study: Applicants coming to the United States primarily for tourism, who also incidentally will engage in a short course of study during their visit.
+(6) (U) Short Course of Avocational/Recreational Study: Applicants coming to the United States primarily for tourism, who also incidentally will engage in a short course of study during their visit; or, applicants whose primary purpose of travel is avocational/recreational study.
+See 9 FAM 402.2-4(B)(9) and 9 FAM 402.5-5(I)(3).
 The following annotation is to be placed in the 88-character field of the visa: STUDY INCIDENTAL TO VISIT—Form I-20 NOT REQUIRED.

 (7) (U) Amateur Entertainers and Athletes: A person who is an amateur in an entertainment or athletic activity is, by definition, not a member of any of the profession associated with that activity.
 An amateur is someone who normally performs without remuneration (other than an allotment for expenses).
 A performer who is normally compensated for performing cannot qualify for a B-2 visa based on this note even if the performer does not make a living at performing or agrees to perform in the United States without compensation.
 Thus, an amateur (or group of amateurs) who will not be paid for performances and will perform in a social and/or charitable context or as a competitor in a talent show, contest, athletic event, or other similar activity is eligible for B-2 classification, even if the incidental expenses associated with the visit are reimbursed.